Have you ever painted a Jean Jacket?! It's fun and also somewhat of a challenge...…

 Working with resin has some downfalls; sanding!
 My intention was NOT to make any dust by dry sanding, as it is a nasty health hazard!
 Once the surfaces were pretty even, I mixed up a bit of resin and spread it carefully over the rough ends, and let it dome.
 Do not over-pour or it will drip down the sides.
 Just drip a bit and spread it out, it will self-level.

-I wanted all the wood to be encapsulated in resin to allow wet sanding without the wood absorbing water.
+I wanted all the wood to be encapsulated in resin to allow wet sanding without the wood pieces absorbing water.

 You will see the great shine it also makes.